OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 Another great benefit is for designers.
 Whether you use react, angular or fable a common problem is that you start to write your HTML with the SPA's language with extra augmentations such as JSX or full Fable F# syntax, and then if you have an HTML designer who is not familiar with F#/react, etc in your team, it becomes a problem to sync the designer's code with your own code.
-To solve this problem Shadow DOM gives you **HTML slots**, which allow you to treat HTML as a native templated language with default looks we will investigate slots briefly in our example below.
+To solve this problem Shadow DOM gives you **HTML slots**, which allow you to treat HTML as a native templated language with default looks.
+We will investigate slots briefly in our example below.